• By: Legacy Law Centers

 Key Takeaway: Trusts are an effective estate planning tool that allows individuals to retain control over their assets while alive and protect them from taxation upon death.

-How Does Setting Up a Living Trust Work?
+How Does Setting Up A Living Trust Work?

 Establishing a trust is easier with the help of an experienced lawyer.
 Trusts are complex and can be challenging to understand.
 An Estate Planning Attorney like the team at Legacy Law Centers will help you identify which type best suits your needs and how to manage it once appropriately established.
 We will also guide you on the financial implications, including taxes, probate, and creation costs.